PootisPenserHere/sloth_authenticator/README.md

 ## Endpoints

-Date is always sent on the body using the header `Content-Type: application/json` unless otherwise state.
+Data is always sent on the body using the header `Content-Type: application/json` unless otherwise stated.

 ### Signing sync token